-There were systems in place to check equipment had been serviced regularly, including the dental air compressor, autoclave, fire extinguishers, dental laser and the X-ray equipment.
+There were systems in place to check equipment had been serviced regularly, including the dental air compressor, autoclave, fire extinguishers, oxygen and the X-ray equipment.
 We were shown the annual servicing certificates.
-However, although we found the oxygen cylinder was within its expiry date, we could not be assured it had been recently serviced.
-We discussed this with the practice management team who addressed this immediately.

-An effective system was in place for the prescribing, dispensing, administration and stock control of the medicines used in clinical practice such as antibiotics and local anaesthetics.
+An effective system was in place for the prescribing, administration and stock control of the medicines used in clinical practice such as local anaesthetics.
 These medicines were stored safely for the protection of patients.